apache/openwhisk/core/admin/README.md

       }
     }

-And pass that to command via `-c` option
+And pass that to command via `-c` option.

     $./wskadmin-cli -c application-cli.conf user get guest